Mayank17M/Mayank17M/README.md

  ## About Me
 - 🔭 I’m currently working on Back-end and Blockchain technologies.
-- 🌱 I’m currently learning Solidity and micro-services architecture.
+- 🌱 I’m currently learning Rust and PDAs.
 - ❓ Discuss about anything related to JS, Web3, Blockchain, AI algorithms and Cosmic space!
 - 📫 How to reach me: mamgain.mayank01@gmail.com
 - ⚡ Fun fact: I have no special talents.
 I am only passionately curious.